Sam Soliman

 Sam Soliman (born 13 November 1973) is an Australian professional boxer, and former kickboxer and mixed martial artist.
-In boxing, he held the IBF middleweight title in 2014.
+In boxing, he held the International Boxing Federation (IBF) middleweight title in 2014, becoming the oldest middleweight world champion in history at the time.

 Kickboxing career

 Soliman is a former world champion in kickboxing, and also competed in Muay Thai.

 Professional boxing career

-On 20 April 1997, Soliman made his professional boxing debut, defeating Heath Stenton by four-round unanimous decision (UD).
+Soliman made his professional boxing debut on 20 April 1997, defeating Heath Stenton by four-round unanimous decision (UD).
 In the first half of his career he won a multitude of regional titles, from light-middleweight to cruiserweight.
-Most notably he won the vacant Commonwealth middleweight title on 19 June 2000, scoring a ninth-round stoppage over Neville Brown.
+He won the vacant Commonwealth middleweight title on 19 June 2000, scoring a ninth-round stoppage over Neville Brown.
 This reign was short-lived, as Soliman would lose a points decision to Howard Eastman a few months later on 16 September.
 His first world championship opportunity came on 7 March 2007, against Anthony Mundine for the vacant WBA super-middleweight title in an all-Australian showdown.
 After four knockdowns, Soliman lost by knockout in round nine.
-In a rematch on 28 May 2008, this time with Mundine as defending champion, Soliman lost by UD.
+Later in the year, on 6 November, he finished third in the Contender series by defeating Wayne Johnsen by six-round UD.
+In a rematch against Mundine on 28 May 2008, this time with Mundine as defending champion, Soliman lost by UD.

 The pinnacle of Soliman's career was on 31 May 2014, when he defeated multiple-time world champion Felix Sturm by UD to win the IBF middleweight title.
 They had previously fought on 1 February 2013, which was a fight marred afterwards by a drawn-out legal battle which took more than three years to resolve.
 Soliman was first announced to have failed a drug test in April 2013, which resulted in the German Boxing Federation ruling the fight a no contest and handing him a nine-month suspension in Germany.
 In October 2016, Soliman was exonerated by a German court which judged the Federation to have acted unlawfully, thus overturning the no contest result.
-However, in yet another short-lived championship reign, Soliman lost by UD to former undisputed middleweight champion Jermain Taylor on 8 October 2014, enduring four knockdowns due to a debilitating knee injury.
+However, in what would be yet another short-lived championship reign, Soliman lost by UD to former undisputed middleweight champion Jermain Taylor on 8 October 2014, enduring four knockdowns due to a debilitating knee injury.